growr-xyz/growr-documentation/flows/C-Risk-Mgmt-1-Credentials.md

 The verifiable credentials are issued from different sources and are used to assert creditworthness in front of the lending ponds.
 ## Credentials Issuing
 Credentials are provided by **Credential Issuers** – that is, centralized or decentralized third parties, asserting certain facts about the user.
+Below is a standard process for credential issuing for Borrowers using a custodial Distributor App.
+In non-custodial model, the process is the almost the same - instead of Distributor App, the user would use an agent app with connected self-managed wallet.
+The process follows the same pattern when credentials are issued to other protocol participants (eg. Lenders and Liquidity providers).
 ```mermaid
 sequenceDiagram
     participant Borrower